philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 ## Verification conditions

 DWARF expressions are [shockingly expressive](https://www.youtube.com/watch?v=nLH7ytOTYto).
 They are described via Turing complete stack machine programs.
-So this is already a good base to work from.
+So this is already a convenient base to work from expressivity wise.

-It is completely possible to interpret common simple DWARF expressions into SMTLIB.
+It is completely possible to easily interpret simple DWARF expressions into SMTLIB.
 This means that it is possible to describe verification asserts and assumes in DWARF.
-I would suggest two new DIEs `DW_TAG_assert` and `DW_TAG_assume`.
+I would suggest perhaps two new DIEs `DW_TAG_assert` and `DW_TAG_assume`.

 I think this is generally pretty interesting.

-It would allow for zero cost assert statements in high level languages that are preserved for any subsequent verification you might wish to do.
+It would allow for zero cost assert statements in high level languages that are preserved alongside the binary for any subsequent verification you might wish to do.
 Binaries become "spec-carrying code".
 Typically, languages insert dynamics checks into code for asserts, and the code is recompiled if you want to turn these off for production.
 However, with DWARF asserts, if you want to run the binary dynamically in assertion mode, you could run it in GDB, where it places interrupts at any assertion point.

+Maybe you don't trust the code.
+You could require it to carry a spec, and helpful assert/assume statements and verify it with automated tooling before you run it.
+At a certain point, enough assert and assume statements start to become a proof.
+See [Dafny](https://github.com/dafny-lang/dafny) for example.

-These assert statements could be used for bounds checks, control flow integrity checks, etc, all at no runtime cost when you turn them off.
+These assert statements could be used for bounds checks, control flow integrity checks, etc, all at no runtime cost when you turn them off with no recompilation required.

 They would be language agnostic.